pnp/script-samples/scripts/graph-get-mfa-user-number/README.md

 If you want `MethodType` or other phone-method metadata, add that property when building each PSCustomObject from `$m`.

-## Troubleshooting

-- No phone methods for user: the script records a row with empty phone fields for users without phone methods (adjust logic if you prefer to skip those users).
-- Permission errors: ensure the app has the required application permissions and admin consent.
-Use the Azure portal to double-check consent.
-- Graph throttling: implement retry/backoff for `Invoke-RestMethod` calls if you hit rate limits.

-## Suggested improvements / next steps

-- Do not echo secrets; use `Read-Host -AsSecureString` or environment variables.
-- Replace raw REST calls with Microsoft.Graph SDK method calls where feasible for consistency.
-- Add paging support or server-side filtering to only retrieve the users you need (the current script enumerates all users via `Get-MgUser -All`).
-- Add logging, error handling, and a dry-run or verbose mode.

 ``` powershell
 <#
 .SYNOPSIS